Adventure Sailing Holiday: London – St Petersburg

-Now we start to head far off the beaten track and it’s around 120nm to this fascinating town where the Baltic meets the Dane River.
-We will spend the next day here and take time to explore the old town with its wonderful collection of old wooden German buildings, the forest and the white sand beaches.
-It is a very special place.
+Now we start to head far off the beaten track, and it’s around 120nm of sailing to this fascinating town where the Baltic meets the Dane River.
+We will spend the next day here and take time to explore the old city with its fantastic collection of ancient wooden buildings, the forest and the white sand beaches.
+It is an exceptional place.

 Days 19-24: Estonian islands

 Now we sail north and explore some of Estonia and its hundreds of islands.
-There’s the charming, rarely visited town of Leipaja, the party island of Parnu and the tiny islands of Kihnu and Ruhnu.
-Other islands are Haapsalu, Hiumaa and the Saaremaa.
-There is just so much to choose from and you will be sailing and exploring in areas you will likely never get to see any other way.
+There’s the charming, rarely visited town of Liepaja, the party island of Parnu and the tiny islands of Kihnu and Ruhnu.
+Other islands are Haapsalu, Hiiumaa and the Saaremaa.
+There is just so much to choose from, and you will be sailing and exploring in areas you will likely never get to see any other way.

 Days 25-26: Explore Tallinn

-This majestic city, the capital of Estonia, is an absolute must see.
+This majestic city, the capital of Estonia, is an absolute must-see.
 It’s walled, cobble-stoned old town is a maze of fascinating shops, restaurants, houses and people.
-You could spend a week here, engrossed in all it has to offer, but we will just have 48 hours to take in as much as we can.
+You could spend a week here, engrossed in all it has to offer, but we will just no more than 48 hours to take in as much as we can.
 This will be our last stop before Russia!